Chilorio Gorditas Recipes

 • Place the saucepan over the meat over medium-high heat, add the sauce and the vinegar or orange juice.
 Mix well and lower the heat to simmer.
 Season with salt and pepper.

-2021-06-13 Make chilorio.
-In a medium pan melt and heat lard over medium heat.
-Add shredded pork and fry for about 5 minutes while stirring constantly.
-Pour in the chili sauce, mix well and let it simmer, uncovered, for 10 minutes …
+Web 2021-06-13 Make the chilorio.
+In a medium pan melt lard over medium heat.
+Add shredded pork and fry until nicely crispy while stirring constantly (about 5 minutes).
+Pour over the chile sauce, mix well and let it simmer, …

 From maricruzavalos.com